microsoft/CCF/doc/audit/ledger.rst

 File Layout
 -----------

-The ledger directory contains a series of ledger files (or chunks).
 The size of each ledger file is controlled by the ``--ledger-chunk-bytes`` command line option.

 .. note:: When a new node joins from a snapshot (see :doc:`/operators/snapshots`), it is important that subsequent ledger files are the same on all nodes.
 To do so, a new ledger file is created every time a snapshot is generated, even if the specified size of the file has not yet been reached.